AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/faq/checkResults.rst

 FS
 ----------------

-This ones easy, just paste your full question, with question mark, into Google.
-If your FAQ has the FS slot, count it, if not, move onto the next one.
+This ones easy, just copy and paste all of your questions into the right-most column of the spreadsheet.
+FSs take many weeks to work, so this will enable me to quickly check them for FSs long after you've moved on from the tool.

 gFAQ
 ----------------